Hong Kong remembers Tiananmen, fearful for its own future - Journal du Cameroun

 On Sunday, former protest leader Feng Congde was barred from entering the city on arrival at the airport and deported, organisers said.

-Attendance at the vigil has remained above 100,000 for the last decade but the numbers have slipped the last four years after the 2014 democracy protests failed to win any concessions from Beijing.
+Attendance at the vigil has remained above 100,000 for the last decade according to an organiser-run tally, but the numbers have slipped the last four years after the 2014 democracy protests failed to win any concessions from Beijing.

 Many younger Hong Kongers have since embraced “localism”, which focuses on preserving local Cantonese culture and freedoms and regards mainland China as a hostile entity subsuming their city.